NIFTy-PPL/NIFTy/docs/source/start.rst

 .. automodule:: nifty4

 NIFTy4 enables the programming of grid and resolution independent algorithms.
-In particular for signal inference algorithms, where a continuous signal field is to be recovered, this freedom is desirable.
+This freedom is particularly desirable for signal inference algorithms, where a continuous signal field is to be recovered.
-It is achieved with an object-oriented infrastructure that comprises, among others, abstract classes for :ref:`Spaces <spaces>`, :ref:`Fields <fields>`, and :ref:`Operators <operators>`.
+It is achieved by means of an object-oriented infrastructure that comprises, among others, abstract classes for :ref:`Domains <domains>`, :ref:`Fields <fields>`, and :ref:`Operators <operators>`.
 All those are covered in this tutorial.

 You should be able to import NIFTy4 like this after a successful `installation <install.html>`_.